 Food Allergies

-Diagnosing allergies in dogs can be challenging, as the symptoms can be similar to other conditions.
-A veterinarian may conduct a series of tests, including blood tests and skin allergy testing, to determine the underlying cause of the allergy.
+Allergies in dogs can be diagnosed sometimes it is difficult to do that since the symptoms can be similar to those in other illnesses.
+A veterinarian may prescribe a number of tests such as blood test and skin allergy test to identify the actual allergy.

 Acute Allergic Reactions